 Polycystic ovary syndrome (PCOS) is a common problem that affects one in ten women during their childbearing years and is the leading cause of infertility in women in the United States.
-PCOS is also a highly treatable condition and Dr. Daniel B. Channell, gynecologist at the Channell Family Medical Group in Rancho Cucamonga, California, has considerable experience in dealing with PCOS and in reducing its often unpleasant symptoms.
+PCOS is also a highly treatable condition and Dr. Daniel B. Channell, gynecologist at the Channell Wellness & Aesthetics in Rancho Cucamonga, California, has considerable experience in dealing with PCOS and in reducing its often unpleasant symptoms.

 What is PCOS?